Educating people to care for our planet

-Our driving passion is to improve the lives of children, and grandchildren in the centuries ahead.
+Our driving passion is to improve the lives of our children, and grandchildren on a planet that still works for them.

 Human beings have had the capacity to destroy our planet.
-Human beings must take action to save it.
+Human beings must now take action to save it.
 We must stop it from becoming another barren rock circling the sun.
-We must change our ways of life.

 Let’s start with the facts.
 See this video from BBC TV by David Attenborough to understand why there is an emergency and what we must do about it together.

 We face a climate emergency – the facts

-Shropshire is one of many counties committed to preventing disasters happening here and in the rest of the world.
-However, we see that this will only become reality if the 200,000 households in Shropshire take action to live carbon neutral lives.
+Shropshire is one of many counties committed to preventing disasters from happening here and in the rest of the world.
+However, we see that this will only become reality if the 200,000 households in Shropshire take action to live carbon-neutral lives.

 The actions we need to take require a huge behaviour change.
 We need to change the source of energy we use, drive less in electric cars and buses.
 We need to change what we eat.
 We need to insulate our homes better.
 We need to reduce the amount of air travel we make.
 Businesses need to change their products, the way they work and how they buy.
 Farmers need to change farming practices.“We are at a unique stage in our history.
 Never before have we had such an awareness of what we are doing to the planet, and never before have we had the power to do something about that.
 Surely we all have a responsibility to care for our Blue Planet.
 The future of humanity and indeed, all life on earth, now depends on us.”
 David Attenborough.

 We need to change because the human-made release of carbon dioxide and other harmful gases has caused global warming.
 This has meant the climate has rapidly changed over the years, and has visibly led to floods, famine and fires.
 These changes threaten the future of the life of people and animals on the planet.

 We run three courses for :